 Election seen as a test of the commitment to democracy in the former Soviet state.

-However, his electoral victories have never been judged free and fair by international poll monitors.
+However, the president’s electoral victories have never been judged free and fair by international poll monitors.

 Saturday’s poll for the lower house of parliament, the Mazhilis, set Nazarbayev’s wish to keep a tight grip on the vast country against his desire to be viewed in the West as a reforming international statesman.